Simimii/PROGETTO-ML/README.md

 This will start the full web interface, allowing you to interact with the agents using natural language.

-## Section 3: Experimental Design
+## Section 3 and 4 : Experimental Design
-To ensure that the answers provided by the agent were accurate, we decided to verify them manually.
-For each question, we compared the agent’s response with the result we obtained by running the same query in Python.
+To ensure that the answers **provided** by the agent were accurate, we decided to verify them manually.
+For each question, we compared the agent’s response with the result we obtained by running the same query in **Python**.
-We created a Google Sheet containing all the main questions, the agent's answers, our manual checks, and a column indicating whether the results matched (Yes or No).
+We **created** a **Google Sheet** containing all the main questions, the agent's answers, our manual checks, and a column indicating whether the results matched (Yes or No).
 Here is the link: https://docs.google.com/spreadsheets/d/1TME5bDN4Kpig5EBdHYvW1UYpr-MtCxNtDnarzGVJBCA/edit?gid=0#gid=0

+## Section 5: Conculsion
+This project showed us how **powerful** a **multi-agent system** can be when it comes to interacting with structured data in a more human way.
+Starting from a basic setup that didn’t work well, we **learned** through trial and error how important it is for all agents to be **smart** and work **together**.
+Once we equipped each agent with a **capable** model and the right **tools**, the system became able to understand **queries**, generate code, produce visualizations, and even explain the results in plain language.
+It was rewarding to see how much more accessible data becomes when the interaction feels conversational.

+That said, there are still things to improve.
+The **system** sometimes has trouble when the question is too complex.
+Also, while we **tested** many queries, there’s still no automatic way to tell if the answer is fully correct — we had to check that **manually**.
+In the future, it would be interesting to add more robust memory for **long conversations**, and maybe integrate some kind of automatic validation to better trust the **outputs**.